 If you look back of this, you see, you look back here, you won't find anything else happening in 1951, you don't think, you know?
-You look back here and Mother's death, Father's death - 1951: Where the hell is 1951?
+You look back here and Mother's death, Fa-ther's death - 1951: Where the hell is 1951?
 Nothing happened in 1951.
 Nothing.
 That is just a stroke out of the blue, and you'll get it on such things as diets and fads, and that sort of thing, much more rapidly than you'll get it on something else.

 All right.
 "When did the pc leave a job?"
 And, of course, this may get very lengthy, but you better take down every one of them.
 Much more important than the auditing he's had is how many jobs has he left?
 How many, how many, how many, how many, how many?
 And you get some sailors, for instance, and they never show you all their discharges.
-But they were on a ship in 1949, and they were on a ship for one month in 1958.
+But they were on a ship in 1949, and they were on a ship for two months in 1955 and they were on a ship for one month in 1958.